 Astronomical observations and data acquired from the on-board ACIS external calibration source (ECS) show that the ACIS effective area below 2 keV has continuously declined since launch due to the build-up of out-gassed material on the cold ACIS optical blocking filters.
 The HRC operates at a warmer temperature and shows no sign of contamination build-up.
 The build-up of contaminant on the ACIS filters has been monitored with ECS observations, LETG/ACIS-S observations of the blazars Mkn421 and PKS2155-304 and the isolated neutron star RXJ1856-3754, and ACIS imaging observations of the rich cluster of galaxies Abell 1795 and the oxygen-rich supernova remnant E0102-72.3.
-The ECS is an Fe source with a half-life of 2.7 years and is no longer useful for monitoring the contamination on the ACIS filter.
+The ECS is an 55Fe source with a half-life of 2.7 years and is no longer useful for monitoring the contamination on the ACIS filter.

 Typically the calibration team releases updates to the contamination model near the end of each calender year.
 The update accounts for any changes in the characteristics of the contamination as measured by observations taken over the same calender year.
 Most updates do not affect the analysis of data taken prior to that calender year.
-The contamination model is distributed as part of the CALDB, and is described at: http://cxc.harvard.edu/ciao/why/acisqecontamN0010.html.
-There are three components to the ACIS contamination model: 1) the build-up rate of the contaminant on the ACIS filters, 2) the spatial distribution of the contaminant on the ACIS filters, and 3) the chemical composition of the contaminant and hence its energy-dependent effects.
-The energy-dependent effect is largest near the Carbon edge at $0.277\,\mathrm{keV}$ and is negligible beyond $\sim 1-2\,\mathrm{keV}$ .
+The contamination model is distributed as part of the CALDB, and is described at: http://cxc.harvard.edu/ciao/why/acisqecontamN0011.html There are three components to the ACIS contamination model: 1) the build-up rate of the contaminant on the ACIS filters, 2) the spatial distribution of the contaminant on the ACIS filters, and 3) the chemical composition of the contaminant and hence its energy-dependent effects.
+The energy-dependent effect is largest near the Carbon edge at $0.277\,\mathrm{keV}$ and is negligible beyond $\sim 1\text{--}2\,\mathrm{keV}$.
 Figures 6.7-6.9 show that all three of these properties concerning the contaminant have changed significantly during the Chandra mission.

 Figure 6.8: The difference between the optical depth at 0.66 keV measured near the center of the ACIS-S chip S3 and that measured near the readout at the edge of the same chip is shown against time.
-Black circles are measurements made using the ECS data and light gray (red) squares are made from observations of the galaxy cluster Abell 1795.
+Black circles are measurements made using the ECS data and red squares are made from observations of the galaxy cluster Abell 1795.
 The solid curve is the best-fit relation to the data.

 Figure 6.7 shows that the optical depth of the contaminant appeared to be leveling off prior to about 2009, at which time the condensation rate of the contaminant onto the ACIS filter began increasing.
 Also, before 2014, the depth of the contaminant near the ACIS-S and ACIS-I aim-points was approximately the same.
 Since 2014 the observations of A1795 show that the depth of the contaminant is greater on the ACIS-I filter compared to the ACIS-S filter.
+Recent observations suggest that the thickness of the contaminant on the ACIS-I filter may be leveling off, implying that the rate of deposition of the contaminant on the ACIS-I filter has significantly decreased since 2017 (see Figure 6.7).